McDoogen/monstera/README.md

 - Start a Glossary?
 Odometry?
 - Troubleshooting page with export QT_QPA_PLATFORM=xcb rviz2?
 [See this link](https://docs.ros.org/en/rolling/How-To-Guides/Installation-Troubleshooting.html)
 - URDF- Geometry, Model, Physical Properties.
 Start with the geometry for the transformationa
+- Clean out the PICO parts
+- Figure out GPIO with the onboard PI control.
+- How do I deploy this to my Robot in the most straight-forward manner?
+Container?
+- How do I deploy and install my ROS2 packages to the Robot without building it on the Robot?
+Can I creat an apt package?
+A Snap? a rosdep package thing?
+- Can I pre-install apt dependencies on an Ubuntu build?
+How can I make a custom Ubuntu build?
+- What's a goof GPIO hello world?
+A pub, a Sub, and a blinking light.
+One package, two nodes.
+Or a pub and teleop with a blinking light?
+- Move component documents into the src folder with the component